ReshmaResh1242/MachineTest/README.md

 Here, a FlatList is used to list the movies, and a ScrollView is used to list the filters.

-For icons "react-native-vector-icons" is used. https://www.npmjs.com/package/react-native-vector-icons
+For icons `react-native-vector-icons` is used. https://www.npmjs.com/package/react-native-vector-icons

 Redux state management is used to store the details of the selected movie and display them on the movie details screen.